1. Get started

 Timetabling history

-Use History panel to undo/redo several actions at once
+Use the History panel to undo or redo several actions at once

-Any action that causes a change to data will be listed in the History panel.
-Instantly saved actions, such as publishing timetable, changing school name and choosing a different skin will not be listed.
+Any action that results in a change to data is recorded in the History panel.
+However, instantly saved actions, such as publishing the timetable, changing the school name or selecting a different skin, will not be listed.

-The oldest state is displayed at the top of the list, while the most recent one is at the bottom.
-When you select a state, the states below it are dimmed.
-That way you can see which changes will be discarded if you continue working from the selected state.
+The History panel displays the oldest state at the top of the list, with the most recent state at the bottom.
+When you select a state, the states below it are dimmed, providing a visual indication of which changes will be discarded if you continue working from the selected state.
+If needed, you can resize and relocate the History panel.

-History remembers the previous 100 states.
-Adjust the number in the options.
+The History panel retains the previous 100 states, and you can adjust this number in the options.

 stats,report,reports,track,tracking,hours